Anjigadu/designpatterns/head_first/pattern_definition.md

 5. Abstract Factory Pattern
 It provides an interface for creating family of related / dependent objects without specifying its concrete classes.

+6. Singleton Pattern
+It ensures that the class has only one instance to it and provides global point of access to it.